Nachhilfe-Development/ScrapeCord/README.md

 - `webhook_id`: webhook id or null
 - `flags`: message flags (see Message Flags)
 - `stickers`: array of stickers (see Sticker Keys)
-- `clean_content`: message content with mentions removed i guess
+- `clean_content`: message content with mentions removed I guess
 - `is_system`: is system message
 - `system_content`: system message content
 - `components`: array of components (see Component Keys)